-Katharine has been a Principal at The Raben Group for more than 14 years with a primary expertise in criminal justice reform, civil and human rights advocacy, and evidence-based policymaking.
+Katharine Huffman has been a principal at The Raben Group for more than 15 years with a primary expertise in criminal justice reform, civil and human rights advocacy, and evidence-based policymaking.
 Her work also includes forensic science reform, chemical policy reform, environmental health advocacy, and emerging applications of technology.
 Her client portfolio comprises multi-faceted projects that draw on political strategy, legal analysis, strategic communications, and creative outreach to a variety of people, communities, and stakeholders.
 Additionally, she serves as the executive director of the Square One Project at Columbia University’s Justice Lab.

 Katharine has been committed to civil and human rights throughout her life, a passion that motivated her to become a lawyer.
 She began practicing law at the Southern Center for Human Rights as a Soros Justice Fellow, representing incarcerated people in southeastern prisons and jails facing unconstitutional conditions of confinement and abuse, or seeking access to mental and medical healthcare.
 Recognizing that solutions required not only the involvement of the courts, but the active participation of entire communities, her work expanded to actively engage families, advocacy organizations, corrections staff and management, churches, civic organizations, policymakers, and many more.